-The trust will be taxed if no beneficiary has a vested right to the income and the income is also not deemed to accrue to the donor.
-From 1 March 2024 the trust will also be taxed on an amount that vests in a non-resident beneficiary, provided it is not deemed to accrue to the donor.
+The trust will be taxed if no resident beneficiary has a vested right to the income and the income is also not deemed to accrue to the donor.
+The trust is also taxed on an amount that vests in a non-resident beneficiary, provided it is not deemed to accrue to the donor.